Table of Contents Show

 On macOS Monterey: How to launch a Third-Party App on a MacBook

-The system settings of the MacBook do not allow you to run or launch any apps that are downloaded from the web or any other place other than the App Store.
-Hence, if these settings are enabled on your Mac, you won’t be able to access the third-party apps.
+The system settings of the MacBook do not allow you to run or launch any apps downloaded from the web or anywhere other than the App Store.
+Hence, if these settings are enabled on your Mac, you won’t be able to access third-party apps.

-There is a process by which the Mac users can launch plenty, if not all, third-party applications on their MacBooks.
-Follow the procedure below to run third-party apps on your MacBook and eliminate the problem of warnings and errors popping on the screen.
+There is a process by which Mac users can launch plenty if not all, third-party applications on their MacBooks.
+Follow the procedure below to run third-party apps on your MacBook and eliminate the problem of warnings and errors popping up on the screen.

 Step.
 1→ Navigate to Apple icon > System Preferences.